 - Arrange insurance coverage for goods.

-What a Cargo or Freight Agent Should Know
+Skills Needed to be a Cargo or Freight Agent

-These are the skills Cargo and Freight Agents say are the most useful in their careers:
+When polled, Cargo and Freight Agents say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.